Connect with us

 Ssekitooleko noted that as a way forward, the project will roll out comprehensive monitoring and evaluation programs to ensure sustained impact.

-Plans include the development of local capacity through training and the establishment of community-based health committees to maintain WASH facilities and practices.
+The project also has plans to develop local capacity through training and establishing community-based health committees to maintain WASH facilities and practices.